ultralytics/hub/README.md

 names: [ 'person', 'bicycle', 'car', ...]
 ```

-After zipping sign in to HUB at https://hub.ultralytics.com and click on the Datasets tab.
-Click 'Upload Dataset' to upload, scan and visualize your new dataset!
+After zipping your dataset, sign in to HUB at https://hub.ultralytics.com and click on the Datasets tab.
+Click 'Upload Dataset' to upload, scan and visualize your new dataset before training new YOLOv5 models on it!

 <img width="1200" alt="HUB Dataset Upload" src="https://user-images.githubusercontent.com/26833433/141504055-cf2cb4bf-6045-4957-bf23-d4d2c8a94fae.png">